Ayaan286/item-management-system-keploy-ci-cd-integration/README.md

 - No sensitive data exposed in the frontend
 - Prepared for Row Level Security (RLS) if authentication is added

-## 🚀 Deployment

-### Deploy with Lovable

-This project is built with Lovable and can be deployed instantly:
-1. Click the "Publish" button in Lovable
-2. Your app will be live at a Lovable URL
-3. Optionally configure a custom domain

-### Deploy Elsewhere

-The project builds to static files and can be deployed to:
-- Vercel
-- Netlify
-- AWS S3 + CloudFront
-- GitHub Pages
-- Any static hosting service

-Build command: `npm run build`
-Output directory: `dist`

 ## 🤝 Contributing

 1. Fork the repository